Fidelity launches brokerage account aimed at 13- to 17-year-olds

-Individuals have flooded into the market since October 2019 when large brokers like Fidelity and Charles Schwab Corp (SCHW.N) dropped their trading commissions, following fast-growing startups like Robinhood and Social Finance Inc (SoFi) that have courted young adult traders. read more
+Individuals have flooded into the market since October 2019 when large brokers like Fidelity and Charles Schwab Corp dropped their trading commissions, following fast-growing startups like Robinhood and Social Finance Inc (SoFi) that have courted young adult traders.

 Boston-based Fidelity said its Fidelity Youth Account is the first brokerage account designed exclusively for teens.